 22 Dec 6 Killer Squat Progressions: A Practical Guide For Advancing The Squat

-Is there anything more fundamental in fitness that the squat?
+Is there anything more fundamental in training than the squat?

 I was a “squatter” for as long as I can think of, basically as soon as I had access to a barbell and a squat rack.